Guide to the

 Investors who sell in market downturns and wait on the sidelines in cash for the market to recover can miss out on top-performing days, which can have a big impact on returns.

 When will the next pullback occur, or when will interest rates or inflation rise?
-While it’s not possible to predict the future, there are ways we can prepare for it.
+While it’s not possible to predict the future, there are ways to prepare for it.

 How it works